19hours/sg-statutes/Acts/Income Tax Act.md

 (b) does not carry out any substantial business activity for a genuine commercial reason;

-“relevant day” means the last day of the basis period of the prescribed person relating to the year of assessment referred to in subsection (2), (4) or (6);
+“relevant day” means —

+(a) the last day of the basis period of the prescribed person for the year of assessment referred to in subsection (2), (4) or (6) (as the case may be);

+(b) if on a day within that basis period the prescribed person becomes an approved person under section 13X(1)(a) the day immediately before the first-mentioned day; or

+(c) if on a day within that basis period the prescribed person becomes an approved master fund or approved feeder fund of —

+(i) an approved master-feeder fund structure under section 13X(1)(b);

+(ii) an approved master-feeder fund-SPV structure under section 13X(1)(c); or

+(iii) an approved master fund-SPV structure under section 13X(1)(d),

+the day immediately before the first-mentioned day;

+[Act 2 of 2016 wef 29/05/2015]

 “value” —